paololais/rt1-assignment2-part1/README.md

 To run the package and launch the simulation environment, follow these steps:

 ### 1) Build the package:
-If you haven't built the package yet, run the following command:
+If you haven't built the package yet, run the following command in your ROS workspace:
 ```bash
 catkin_make
 ```